World Handball: How tiny Cape Verde made history

 "Instead, we had barely two weeks together prior to this World Championship."

-On arrival in Sweden, the players were quarantined while awaiting the outcome of Covid tests, and housed in a hotel with bunk beds - not ideal preparation for a team whose members' heights are between 1.80m and 2.05m.
+On arrival in Sweden, the players were quarantined while awaiting the outcome of Covid tests and housed in a hotel with bunk beds - not ideal preparation for a team whose members' heights are between 1.80m and 2.05m.

 "Ten minutes after our arrival, one of my teammates did just a quick jump on the bed and it was broken," Fortes explained.

-"It's normal to get upset when you live these situations, or you happen to be in a place with shared showers - but after a moment we laughed.
+"It's normal to get upset when you live these situations or you happen to be in a place with shared showers - but after a moment we laughed.
 Also, it's getting better year after year."

-After their match against Iceland, Cape Verde will then face Portugal, the country that controlled the archipelago until 1975.
+Following their match against Iceland, Cape Verde will then face Portugal, the country that controlled the archipelago until 1975.

 With a common language and common roots, many of the Blue Sharks currently play in the Portuguese league - or at least have in the past.

 They will then play Hungary as they seek to go even further in the competition.

-But Fortes suggested that he was concerned that however far the Blue Sharks go will be the peak of the team's achievements for a long time, as he "can't see an new generation coming up."
+But Fortes suggested that he was concerned that this tournament will be the peak of the team's achievements for a long time because he "can't see an new generation coming up."

-"The Federation has to invest in great professionals with long-term projects here to develop the sport, and help local coaches," he said.
+"The Federation has to invest in great professionals with long-term projects here to develop the sport and help local coaches," he said.

-"At some point, Angola hired Portuguese coaches when their economy was fine and as a result, their team was good."
+"At some point, Angola hired Portuguese coaches when their economy was fine and as a result their team was good."